Uniform linear inviscid damping and enhanced dissipation near monotonic shear flows in high Reynolds number regime (I): the whole space case: Introduction and main results

 In the above problems, although our method here will not apply in a straightforward fashion due to various additional difficulties, the general idea of a direct comparison between Orr-Sommerfeld equation in the high Reynolds number regime and Rayleigh equation through the limiting absorption principle may be applicable.

-It is also natural to ask whether the linear asymptotic stability results in the high Reynolds number regime can be extended to the full nonlinear problem.
+It is also natural to ask whether the linear asymptotic stability results in the high Reynolds number regime can be extended to the full nonlinear problem, as in \cite{Bed6} for the Couette flow on $\T\times\R$.
 This is a very subtle and difficult problem in general, already at the inviscid level.
 In the setting considered in this paper, we believe that with additional work one can extend the nonlinear inviscid damping result to Navier Stokes equations with high Reynolds number, using the techniques developed here and in \cite{IJacta}.